SandraBotica/Module-18-Challenge/citibike_write_up.md

  - The vertical bar graph shows the average trip duration in seconds for each year and the percentage of decline from one year to the next.
  - Average Trip Duration is declining.

- - Select a year on the vertical bar graph and it's associated month and average trip duration with percentage decline over the 6 months will appear.
+ - Select a year on the vertical bar graph and it's associated month and average trip duration with percentage decline will appear.

  - Interesting data from the original 2 year analysis.
  - Why such long rides in June 2021 & Jan 2022?